“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 4. Access to Alternative Funding

 DeFi opens doors to decentralized lending platforms where you can secure loans using crypto assets as collateral.
-In this way, you get an additional funding opportunity so that you do not have to rely on traditional bank loans.
+This provides a diversified funding channel, reducing reliance solely on traditional bank credit lines.

 5. Fractional Ownership Opportunities